eda-ricercatore/sardegna-scala/notes/qubo-pbo-maxsat-wbo.md

 [Bezdek2013]
 	Karoly Bezdek and Antoine Deza and Yinyu Ye, *Discrete Geometry and Optimization*, in Fields Institute Communications, Vol. 69.
 Springer International Publishing Switzerland, Cham, Switzerland, 2013.

+[Biere2009]
+	Biere, A., Heule, M., van Maaren, H., and Walsh, T. *Handbook of Satisfiability*, vol. 185 of Frontiers in Artificial Intelligence and Applications.
+IOS Press, Amsterdam, The Netherlands, 2009.

 [Crama2011]